sumeer1/scAEGAN/README.md

 Simulated data : Two datasets containing 600 cells from 5 populations and with 3000 genes each were simulated using SymSim [(Zhang, X et al.)](https://www.nature.com/articles/s41467-019-10500-w#code-availability).

-Real data: The pre-processed mouse hematopoietic stem cell dataset of young and old individuals downloaded from   https://github.com/quon-titative-biology/scalign is given in the Real_Data folder.
+Real data: The pre-processed mouse hematopoietic stem cell dataset of young and old individuals downloaded from   https://github.com/quon-titative-biology/scalign.

 Usage
 ------